heijin-yuuby/AI-Learning-Resources-Navigator/README.md

 - Deepseek R1
 - Qwen 2.5

-## Troubleshooting
+## Common Issues

 1. **Port Already in Use**
    - If port 3000 is already in use, the development server will automatically try the next available port
-   - You can manually specify a port by modifying the `vite.config.js` file
+   - You can manually specify the port by modifying the `vite.config.js` file

 2. **Dependency Issues**
    - If you encounter dependency-related errors, try: